chhotii-alex/prospective-randomizer/README.md

 Then it can be run with a command like this:
 `java -cp target/pros-rand-lib-1.0-SNAPSHOT.jar org.sleepandcognition.prosrand.RandomizerServer -g ../groups.txt -r ../variables.xml`

+You may rename `target/pros-rand-lib-1.0-SNAPSHOT.jar` to `server.jar` and copy it to wherever it is needed.

 To build the Spring Boot version which uses the HTTP protocol, enter the commands:
 ```
 cd prospective-randomizer